Cuppixx/PandaTime_Take-A-Break/README.md

 1. Launch Godot Engine 4.X
 2. Open the AssetLib Tab
-3. Search for 'KoalaTime' (that should bring up the plugin)
+3. Search for 'PandaTime' (that should bring up the plugin)
 4. Download and Install my plugin
 5. From the `res://` directory delete or move the addons LICENSE.md to a designated folder
 6. Enable the plugin in `Project Settings | Plugins`